owen233666/Fowl-Play/README.md

 ### I have a question that's not listed! / I have a suggestion!

-You can discuss the mod on [GitHub Discussions](https://github.com/aqariio/Fowl-Play/discussions)!
+You can talk about the mod on my [GitHub Discussions](https://github.com/aqariio/Fowl-Play/discussions)!